Sunkist (soft drink): History

-Sunkist (as a carbonated soft drink) was also produced under license in other markets around the world.
-Nichols plc sold it in Britain, while Asahi Beverages sold it in Australia, (with a caffeine-free formulation).
+Distribution

+Keurig Dr Pepper licenses out the brand to other companies internationally.

+In the United Kingdom, the drink was originally licensed to Coca-Cola & Schweppes Enterprises, but in June 1999, Cadbury Schweppes secured Vimto Soft Drinks to distribute the product in the UK.

+In Australia, Asahi has distributed the product. (with a caffeine-free formulation).

 In the Philippines, it was sold by Cosmos Bottling until 2001, when San Miguel Corporation acquired Cosmos and sold its brands to Coca-Cola Bottlers Philippines, Inc. As of 2013, Sunkist is sold by Asia Brewery.

 Contents

 Unlike many other competing orange sodas, Sunkist (at least the original formulation in the US) contains caffeine (19 mg per 12 fl oz).
 In Canada, a caffeine-free version of the orange drink is marketed as C'Plus.